-Starting with the April 2012 payment, Massachusetts now sends state supplemental payments to SSP recipients directly.
-The federal government continues to send SSI payments separately.
+Massachusetts sends state supplemental payments to SSP clients directly.
+The federal government sends SSI payments separately.

 The Massachusetts agencies responsible for administering the SSP are the Department of Transitional Assistance and the Massachusetts Commission for the Blind.

 - Applying for SSI and SSP

 - Designated Payees

 - Access to SSP Client Record and Information

 - Changes to an SSP Client Case

 - Additional Resources: Where to Find More Information

 Individuals who wish to receive State Supplement Program (SSP) payments must first apply for federal Supplemental Security Income (SSI) payments through the Social Security Administration (SSA).
 To find out more about applying for SSI or to inquire about SSI eligibility, contact SSA at 1-800-772-1213 (or TTY 1-800-325-0778 for the deaf and hard of hearing) or visit www.ssa.gov/ssi.